tdx/act/README.md

 ## Process registry

-Process registry stores pid associations with a given name.
+Process registry stores pid association with a given name.
 To accociate a pid with a name you can use `SpawnOpts`

 ```go